TIBCOSoftware/snappydata/docs/kubernetes.md

   --lead 35.232.102.51:8090
 ```

-## Stopping the SnappyData Cluster on Kubernetes
+## Stopping the TIBCO ComputeDB Cluster on Kubernetes

-To stop the SnappyData cluster on Kubernetes, you must delete the **SnappyData Helm **chart using the `helm delete` command.
+To stop the TIBCO ComputeDB cluster on Kubernetes, you must delete the **SnappyData Helm** chart using the `helm delete` command.

 ```
 $ helm delete --purge snappydata